ZRich098/ORIE-4741/project_proposal.md

 **The Significance:**

 If we are able to model and predict the 911 call volumes for EMS in NYC, we will have a better sense of what types of issues arise at what times, at what locations, and with what level of urgency.
-Having a better ability to predict incident rates ahead of time can allow for faster response times, more appropriate resource allocation, improved incidence handling, and avoid understaffing.
+Having a better ability to predict incident rates ahead of time can allow for faster response times, more appropriate resource allocation, improved incidence handling, and avoidance of understaffing.
 Ultimately, we wish to lessen the load caused by the increased demand for 911 services by better modeling 911 call severity and call volume.

 **The Data:**

 We have identified two datasets that will be of use to us in modeling EMS calls.
 The first provides a breakdown of 911 calls in NYC, which will be useful in the exploratory analysis stages of the project.
-The second provides dispatch data for individual EMS calls, giving us insight into building a model to identify the implications of characteristics a sample call may exhibit.
+The second provides dispatch data for individual EMS calls, giving us insight into building a model that can identify the implications of characteristics a sample call may exhibit.

 [911 Call Data](https://data.cityofnewyork.us/Public-Safety/911-End-to-End-Data/t7p9-n9dy)
 This dataset breaks down calls by agency responding.
 The dataset includes 6348 rows of data which shows 30 different features including the different agencies such as EMS and FDNY.
 While it doesn’t have individual call data, like times, it’ll give us a broad idea of the number of critical and non critical calls we should be seeing.